GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can Remove a tool panel from the dashboard

 ### Story 3
-As a logged in project manager, I want to see project details of the projects after making the project panel active on the Dashboard
+As a visitor, I want to see project details of the projects after making the project panel active on the Dashboard
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   I can view project Title/Name
     -   I can view project Due Date